 - 4) (IPv4 addresses only) If necessary, double-click the Contact Address cell in the table and define the contact address for each node. - In the Default field at the top of the dialog box, enter the default contact address.
-The default contact address is used by default whenever a component that belongs to another Location connects to this interface. - If components from some Locations cannot use the default contact address, click Add to define Locationspecific contact addresses. - 5) (IPv4 addresses only) Check the automatically filled-in Netmask and adjust it as necessary. - 6) (IPv6 addresses only) Check the automatically filled-in Prefix Length and adjust it as necessary. - 7) Click OK. - 8) Click B Save.
+The default contact address is used by default whenever a component that belongs to another Location connects to this interface. - If components from some Locations cannot use the default contact address, click Add to define Locationspecific contact addresses. - (IPv4 addresses only) Check the automatically filled-in Netmask and adjust it as necessary. - (IPv6 addresses only) Check the automatically filled-in Prefix Length and adjust it as necessary. - 7) Click OK. - 8) Click Save.Do not close the Engine Editor.